Do you know what adjectives are?

 List of Distributive Adjectives

 Luckily for you, there aren’t a lot of distributive adjectives in the English language, so you don’t have a lot of words to memorize.
-Here’s a rundown of the most common ones:
+But if you have difficulties with your homework you can always get English homework help online with various professional services.
+Back to our adjectives, here’s a rundown of the most common ones:

 Every and each are used to pinpoint individuals out of a group.
 Meanwhile, neither, either, and both are used in situations that have two options or two possible outcomes.
 Finally, any refers to all members of a particular group.